 So last week, I made this and had a ton of leftovers.
 I was all ready to make my easy cakes and put an egg on it for breakfast the next morning, until Dawn at Girl Heart Food suggested I make arancini instead.

-Not to fret though, my recipe for the spinach artichoke risotto has a ton of cheese in it (3 cups!) so the fried balls do come out all moist and cheesy inside without the need to add the stuffed element at the center.
+Not to fret though, my rice ball recipe has a ton of cheese in it (3 cups!) so the fried balls do come out all moist and cheesy inside, without the need to add the stuffed element at the center.

 I picked up a great tip in this Serious Eats article that suggests replacing the flour and egg breading steps with a flour slurry.
 A slurry is a smooth mixture of a starch and a liquid typically used to thicken soups and sauces.

 Once fried, these crispy bites have the cheesy goodness of a great risotto, the smooth tanginess of spinach artichoke dip and the light crunch of the fried panko coating.

-These spinach artichoke risotto bites were delish and so different than your traditional game day eats.
+These risotto spinach artichoke balls were delish and so different than your traditional game day eats.
 Best served right from the fryer but they actually hold up really well and are still pretty darn good as they cool down.

 - 2 cups leftover Spinach Artichoke Risotto , chilled

 - 2 cups finely ground panko crumbs or breadcrumbs